yusuf72100/sultan_animal_farm/README.md

 • Milk cows

-• Add a agressive state for some animals like bull
+• Add an agressive state for some animals like bull

-• Add a animal boost craft and plant
+• Add an animal boost craft and plant

 • Add ability to mount certain beasts